StanfordVL/iGibsonChallenge2021/README.md

   Avg episode_return: -0.6209138999323173
   ...
   ```

+  The script by default evaluates Social Navigation.
+If you want to evaluate Interactive Navigation, you need to change `CONFIG_FILE`, `TASK` and `EPISODE_DIR` in the script and make them consistent.
+It's recommended that you use TASK environment variable to switch agents in `agent.py` if you intend to use different policies for these two tasks.

 ### Online submission
 Follow instructions in the submit tab of the EvalAI challenge page to submit your docker image.
 Note that you will need a version of EvalAI >= 1.2.3.
 Here we reproduce part of those instructions for convenience: